Emotional self-regulation: Situation selection

-Situation selection involves choosing to avoid or approach an emotionally relevant situation.
-If a person selects to avoid or disengage from an emotionally relevant situation, he or she is decreasing the likelihood of experiencing an emotion.
-Alternatively, if a person selects to approach or engage with an emotionally relevant situation, he or she is increasing the likelihood of experiencing an emotion.
+Situation selection is an emotional regulation strategy that involves choosing to avoid or approach a future emotional situation.
+If a person selects to avoid or disengage from an emotionally relevant situation, they are decreasing the likelihood of experiencing an emotion.
+Alternatively, if a person selects to approach or engage with an emotionally relevant situation, they are increasing the likelihood of experiencing an emotion.

 Typical examples of situation selection may be seen interpersonally, such as when a parent removes his or her child from an emotionally unpleasant situation.
 Use of situation selection may also be seen in psychopathology.
 For example, avoidance of social situations to regulate emotions is particularly pronounced for those with social anxiety disorder and avoidant personality disorder.

 Effective situation selection is not always an easy task.
 For instance, humans display difficulties predicting their emotional responses to future events.
 Therefore, they may have trouble making accurate and appropriate decisions about which emotionally relevant situations to approach or to avoid.

 Situation modification

 Situation modification involves efforts to modify a situation so as to change its emotional impact.
 Situation modification refers specifically to altering one's external, physical environment.
 Altering one's "internal" environment to regulate emotion is called cognitive change.
+Younger and older adults seem to also regulate their emotions through situation modification in differing ways that reflects what type of material they consume ranging from negative, neutral, and positive.
+Livingstone and Isaacowitz conducted research where they observed younger and older adults as they viewed different types of material and had the choice to skip what material they saw, and it came out that older adults are better able to regulate the negative material, focusing mainly on the positive, than the younger adults who still consumed positive material, but not as much modification.
+This showing that as we age, we gain a better understanding of situation modification and being able to emotionally self-regulate.
+Beyond individual situational strategies, structured psychotherapeutic approaches such as cognitive-behavioral therapy (CBT) have demonstrated effectiveness in improving emotion regulation by targeting maladaptive cognitive patterns and enhancing coping skills.

 Examples of situation modification may include injecting humor into a speech to elicit laughter or extending the physical distance between oneself and another person.